rojer/vimjs/README.md

 You should see output from Vimball about installed files and from now on, the plugin will be loaded whenever a .js file is opened.

-Because parsing can be somewhat slow, especially on larger files, it starts disabled by default and needs to be enabled .
+Note: Because parsing can be somewhat slow, especially on larger files, it starts disabled by default and needs to be enabled .

+Short video, demonstrating installation and basic use: http://youtu.be/xLrv2rF9Gpg

 Key bindings: